tc39/proposal-async-context/WEB-INTEGRATION.md

 platform objects, `CreateAsyncContextSnapshot()` should be called in the relevant realm of that web platform object.
-In any other cases (e.g. if a snapshot is passed as an argument into a callback), it should be called in the relevant realm of `this` (see <https://github.com/whatwg/webidl/issues/135>).
-It might therefpre make sense to instead define an equivalent of that abstract operation in WebIDL, that handles this.
+In any other cases (e.g. if a snapshot is passed as an argument into a callback), it should be called in the relevant realm of `this` (see https://github.com/whatwg/webidl/issues/135).
+It might therefore make sense to instead define an equivalent of that abstract operation in WebIDL, that handles this.

 Note that for properties of events and observer entries, implementations may